Nenotriple/GIFsplit/README.md

   - **Drag and Drop**: Simply drag and drop your GIF(s) onto the .exe file.
   - **File Dialog**: Just double-click the executable and it will open a file dialog where you can choose your GIF(s).
   - **Command Line**: Example: `./GIFsplit.exe "gif 1.gif" "gif 2.gif" "gif 3.gif"...`
+    - Use the argument `--noui` to disable the app window.